Zheyu-Zhuang/ur5_multicam_calib/README.md

 ![optional caption text](documents/robotic_vision_logo.jpg)

 ## Package Overview
-This software package demonstrates a calibration strategy for multi-cameras with respect to the manipulator's base frame.
+This software package demonstrates a strategy of calibrating multi-cameras' intrinsics and poses with respect to the manipulator's base frame.
 This repository contains the main calibration script, required hardware CAD files, and a data collection example script.